acke/astover/README.md

 - Support multiple filters
 - Support filter on prio (use arrays/hashes?)
 - Use script with scene on top of lockscreen
+- Python seems to default to Ascii, scripts should use UTF-8 instead to be able to parse all data (script outputs remoteID when it fails to parse task names.)
 - general cleanup